weiseguy1/weiseguy1.github.io/content/posts/rhcsa/how-to-harden-ssh.md

 ### Test the key

-To test your ssh keys, you are going to need to copy your public key to the servers `~/.ssh/authorized_keys` file.
+To test your ssh keys, you are going to need to copy your public key to the server's `~/.ssh/authorized_keys` file.
 To do this, run the command:
 ```
 ssh-copy-id -i ~/.ssh/id_ed25519 username@server
 ```